pigeonStrikesBack/pigeonStrikesBack/README.md

-# Hi there! 👋 I'm Mauro De Rosa
+# Hello there!
+I'm your chaothic neighborhood pigeon 🥚

-Welcome to my GitHub profile!
-I'm a passionate developer with a background in IT, constantly exploring new technologies and improving my skills.
+I'm a passionate developer with an ICT background, constantly exploring new technologies and improving my skills.

 ## 🚀 About Me
 - 🎓 **High School Diploma** in Informatics from IISS Ettore Majorana, Martina Franca